Can Illegal, "Undocumented" "Aliens" Legally Drive in California?

 Growing out of Assembly Bill 60, Governor Jerry Brown signed it into law in 2013 as one of his significant accomplishments.
 Recently, the Fresno Bee published an editorial in which it explained that the issue with drivers sans insurance did not go away.
 In 2014 a half million illegals gained driver's licenses under the plan.

-How Many Aliens Without Permission Have Bought Subsidized Insurance?
+How Many Illegal Aliens Without Permission Have Bought Subsidized Insurance?

 California expanded a program to allow these drivers to buy subsidized auto insurance.
 So far just a paltry 875 have.
 During a similar period, the California Highway Patrol reported 66,000 citations for operating a vehicle with no insurance.